 - my left glute was not firing as well as my right with hip extension

-- my right shoulder had some issues as well
+- right shoulder had some issues as well

 If you have ever read any of Thomas Myers’ stuff on fascia and exercise, this should make you think of the spiral line: opposite hip and shoulder.

-I’m assuming that many who read this page know about the book, Anatomy Trains, so I won’t get into tons of detail, but the spiral line is a line of fascia that wraps around the body and at a certain portion of its path, connects opposite hip and shoulder together; basically meaning that an issue with one can affect the other with various movements.
+I’m assuming that many who read this page know about the book, Anatomy Trains, so that I won’t get into tons of detail, but the spiral line is a line of fascia that wraps around the body and at a particular portion of its path, connects opposite hip and shoulder; meaning that an issue with one can affect the other with various movements.

-This had implications with the rotation that was occurring with my movement.
-So he did some ART on my hip and shoulder (left TFL and right subscap among other things) and gave me a few corrective exercises to fix this imbalance that I had.
+This had implications for the rotation that was occurring with my movement.
+So he did some ART on my hip and shoulder (left TFL and right subscap, among other things) and gave me a few corrective exercises to fix this imbalance.
 This was probably my first real personal experience/encounter with the world of muscle imbalances and corrective exercise.

 Muscle Imbalances that Affected My Lifting